Top Challenges for Agencies in 2020

 “In 2020, more people will take active and extreme measures to protect their privacy and the lawsuits will multiply.”

 The focus shouldn’t only be on consumers’ privacy.
-Just like Sumit Ramchandani highlighted in his article, it’s vital to ensure that dominant platforms (e.g., Facebook and Google) are doing more to enhance data security.
+Just like Sumit Ramchandani highlighted in his article about agencies, it’s vital to ensure that dominant platforms (e.g., Facebook and Google) are doing more to enhance data security.
 “In 2018 alone, we saw a number of hacks on the platform, causing irreparable damage to the marketers and agency partners”.